community plans

 A Place Plan is an easy-to-read guide that brings together community's vision and practical ideas with the work of Council and partners into one coordinated plan.

-More information on the Omeo District Place Plan and to complete the survey, visit: yoursay.eastgippsland.vic.gov.au/omeo-district-place-plan
+Omeo District Place Plan is currently in development.
+More information on the Omeo District Place Plan and timeline, visit yoursay.eastgippsland.vic.gov.au/omeo-district-place-plan

 Key documents: